 Advanced training in selected areas of biochemistry including a supervised research program of 500 hours minimum duration that places emphasis on the use of specialized techniques relevant to the research area.
 A written thesis on the research is required.

-80.111 Human Structure and Function I 80.112 Human Structure and Function II
+81.002 Chemistry and Biochemistry for Medical Students 80.112 Human Structure and Function II

 In conjunction with School of Anatomy and School of Physiology and Pharmacology.